Last updated on May 20th, 2023 at 08:31 am

-You will note that this row remains stationery as you scroll down your spreadsheet.
+You will note that this row remains stationary as you scroll down your spreadsheet.
 If you want to change this setting, return to the location in step 3, then click the Unfreeze option.

 If you create a lot of important spreadsheets, it’s a good idea to back them up in case your computer’s hard drive crashes, or in case your computer is stolen.
 External hard drives are great for this, as you can connect and disconnect them as needed.
-Click here to check out a great, affordable external hard drive with a ton of storage space.
+Click here to check out some good external hard drive options.